-On March 30, 2010, the Board amended its Manual in compliance with the Revised Code of Corporate Governance issued by SEC under its Memorandum Circular No. 6, Series of 2009.
-Thereafter, on July 17, 2014, the Board again amended in the Manual in order to align the provisions thereof with the SEC Memorandum Circular No. 9, Series of 2014.
+On March 30, 2010, the Board amended the Manual in compliance with the Revised Code of Corporate Governance issued by SEC under its Memorandum Circular No. 6, Series of 2009.
+The Manual has been consistently updated in order to make the provisions thereof current and consistent with the issuances, circulars, rules and regulations of SEC.
+In 2014, the Company amended the Manual twice in order to align the provisions thereof with the recent memorandum circulars issued by the SEC.